tbpaolini/PyJpegDecoder/README.md

 ## About

 This decoder supports both baseline (sequential) and progressive JPEG images.
 The decoder was made for the purpose of learning how JPEG images work, and I am making it available so it may help others to also learn about.
-The primary goal of this project is code readability, not performance (furthermore, one would not make a media decoder purely in an interpreted language).
+The primary goal of this project is code readability, not performance (furthermore, one would not make a media decoder purely in an interpreted language when performance is the objective).
 But some optimizations were made so it takes a reasonable amount of time to run.

 My motivation was that it was quite difficult to find online detailed explanations on how to actually implement JPEG in code, most of what I found were just general explanations of the concepts involved.
 Specially when it comes to progressive JPEG, most of what I found about were a description of ***what*** it accomplishes but not ***how*** it accomplishes.
 But I am glad that after a great deal of research and effort I managed to pull off the decoding of progressive JPEG images, not only the usual sequential images.

-I thoroughly commented my code to explain what is being accomplished is each step, so I encourage you to go through the source code, as Python is not difficult to read.
+I thoroughly commented my code to explain what is being accomplished is each step, so I encourage you to go through the [source code](https://github.com/tbpaolini/PyJpegDecoder/blob/master/jpeg_decoder.py), as Python is not difficult to read.
 I intend at some point to create a tutorial.
 But for the time being, I would like to point to the references that I used for the project, which explain in even greater detail how JPEG decoding works.

 ## References